JoelEB/linode_setup/README.md

 [This site](https://linode.com/docs/web-servers/nginx/how-to-configure-nginx/) was helpful.

 But, [This guide](https://linode.com/docs/uptime/loadbalancing/use-nginx-as-a-front-end-proxy-and-software-load-balancer/) seemed to offer the solution.
 The problem is, I don't know if it's a proper solution.
+I deduced from reading this that both apache2 and nginx were competing on port 80.
+So the solution seemed to be changing the apache port to 8000.
 I followed most of the steps in `Configure Apache for Port Listening`, buti t was about that time I noticed the nginx .conf files might just need their root altered, just like it was in the apache .conf files (`root /var/www/html/example.com;`)

 After those changes, everythign seems to be running happily, including apache.
 And, both sites are now pointing to their appropriate `/var/www/html/site.com/public_html` directories!